 Like yoga, there are a variety of forms of Tai Chi and it is best learned initially with a qualified instructor.
 Tai Chi is a Chinese martial art and as such the movements have practical defensive applications.
-It is considered an internal martial art that focuses on balance and the flow of energy as opposed to external arts such as kung fu that focus on strikes and kicks.
-The focus on health, flexibility, or martial applications will vary by school.
+It is considered an internal martial art that focuses on balance and the flow of energy as opposed to external arts such as kung fu that focuses on strikes and kicks.
 Movements in the various Tai Chi forms are done slowly, mindfully, and fluidly.
-The movements are gentle, but they are much harder than they look, both physically and mentally.
+These actions are gentle, but they are much harder than they look, both physically and mentally.

 Research on the benefits of tai chi are limited at this point, however there is some suggestion that regular practice can improve cardiovascular fitness and balance, which can help prevent falls in older adults.
 The National Center on Complementary and Alternative Medicine (NCCAM), one of the National Institutes of Health, funds a variety of ongoing studies to expand this research.
 NCCAM provides a nice introductory video to Tai Chi and Qi Gong (another Chinese discipline) here.